mouse-reeve/kyranides/03_book_1.md

 Healers.
 And thïs is the Rosary.
 Of the
 Herb _Batrachia_ ℥iv.
 Arsenick ℥iv. _Chalcitis_
-℥iv. _Lathyridon_ ℥iv. the Breasts of _Cantharides_, throwing away the ings and legs ℥vj. quick Lime ℥j. (in another place ℥viij.)
+℥iv. _Lathyridon_ ℥iv. the Breasts of _Cantharides_, throwing away the wings and legs ℥vj. quick Lime ℥j. (in another place ℥viij.)
 Oyl of Cedar, or Roses, or _Costus_ what is sufficient;
 French Soap ℥iv.
 Beat them together